matwilso/matwilso.github.io/_drafts/sim2real.md

 # Traditional Simulators (1.0 Simulators)

 First, how do traditional simulators work?
 What is this [Chesterton's Fence](https://wiki.lesswrong.com/wiki/Chesterton%27s_Fence) we are about to knock down?

-Here I'll focus on simulators like Bullet and Mujoco, which are commonly used in robotics.
+In this section, I'll walk through the standard rigid body simulator approach used by simulators like Bullet and Mujoco, two common simulators for robot learning.

 f = m * a